ArtVIP: Articulated Digital Assets of Visual Realism, Modular Interaction, and Physical Fidelity for Robot Learning: Introduction

-In conclusion, \ours offers the following contributions: \begin{itemize} \item We release a collection of 26 categories, 206 high-quality digital-twin articulated objects.
-All assets are guaranteed of both visual realism and physical fidelity, with quantitative evaluations. \item We provide digital-twin scene assets and configured scenarios integrating articulated objects within scene for immediate use.
-Extensive experiments on imitation learning, reinforcement learning, and 3D construction algorithms demonstrate the broader applicability of the assets. \item All assets are provided in USD format and are open-source.
-The detailed production process and standard offer comprehensive guidance to facilitate community adoption and replication. \end{itemize}
+In conclusion, \ours offers the following contributions: \begin{itemize} \item We release a collection comprising 9 categories, \totalCat subcategories, and \totalNum high-quality digital-twin articulated objects.
+All assets exhibit both visual realism and physical fidelity, supported by quantitative evaluations. \item We provide digital-twin scene assets and configured scenarios integrating articulated objects within scene for immediate use.
+Extensive experiments on imitation learning, reinforcement learning, and 3D construction algorithms demonstrate the broader applicability of the assets. \item All assets are provided in the modern USD format and remain compatible with established robotics workflows via conversion to legacy formats such as URDF or MJCF.
+The detailed production process offers comprehensive guidance to facilitate community adoption and replication. \end{itemize}